lisan-5/Car-rental/README.md

 # Car Rental Application

-This is a Laravel-based Car Rental web application where users can browse available cars, submit rental requests, and manage their own listings.
-Owners can accept or reject requests, and mark cars as rented or available.
+A Laravel-based car rental marketplace 🚗 where registered users can seamlessly list vehicles with photos and dynamic pricing, browse and add cars to a personal cart 🛒, submit tailored rental requests 📅 with personalized messages, owners manage their fleet and booking statuses via a sleek dashboard 🛠, and administrators oversee users, cars, and rentals with powerful server-side filtering, sorting, pagination, and role

 ## Features
  🎯 ## Features